top of page

 There are lots of budget apps and tools at our disposal.

 One app some carers are using is Emma for digital budgeting.
-With permission, this smartphone app automatically categorises transactions so we can effectively manage their budget and get an overview of spending habits.
+With permission, this smartphone app automatically categorises transactions so we can smoothly manage their budget and get an overview of spending habits.

 Emma uses open banking to connect all of our accounts together, using bank-grade encryption to keep data secure and safe.